The 2023 UQ flu vaccination program is closed now.

 Do I have to wait between getting the influenza (flu) and COVID-19 vaccine?

-COVID-19 vaccines can be administered on the same day as a flu vaccine as two separate vaccinations.
+COVID-19 vaccines can be administered on the same day as a flu vaccine as 2 separate vaccinations.
 Studies show that you do not need to wait any time between receiving COVID vaccination and flu vaccination.
 Receiving the vaccines on the same day is safe and produces a good immune response.
 The COVID-19 vaccine does not protect against the flu, so you should still have your annual flu shot.

 Evidence of flu vaccinations